Unfortunately there is a lot of fake vintage gear floating around on the used market. Most of which can be traced back to one notorious dealer in UK.

 You are unlikely to see fake pre-rolas for sale on their own.
 It is far more lucrative for dealers to make or ‘lash-up’ an entire vintage Marshall speaker cabinet or combo amplifier.
 The speakers are just a small part of that, and would be doctored to suit the gear being faked.

-For example, a non-valuable speaker model – lets say a T1614 from 1972, might be turned into a T1221 from 1966, then fitted into a fake 1966 Marshall bluesbreaker amp.
+For example, a non-valuable speaker model – lets say a T1614 from 1972, might be turned into a much more sought after T1221 from 1966, then fitted into a fake 1966 Marshall bluesbreaker amp.
+A ‘holy grail’ amp for Marshall collectors, and very valuable.

 Spotting fake speakers inside vintage Marshall gear is an important warning sign to avoid buying that particular amp or speaker cabinet, and tells us quite a lot about the seller too.
-They are either clueless about the gear they are selling, or dis-honest (in my experience most dealers will plead ignorant when you query this stuff).
+They are either clueless about the gear they are selling, or dis-honest.
+In my experience most dealers will plead ignorant when you query this stuff.
 Either way, its a good idea to blacklist the seller and take your business elsewhere!

 The main hotspot for fake Marshall gear is the pinstripe period: mid 1965 to early 1968, and therefore this is the period of Celestion speakers we need to be most vigilant about.